 The UNC School of Information and Library Science (SILS) offers the Bachelor of Science in Information Science (BSIS), the only program of its kind in North Carolina and one of a few in the nation.
 The BSIS program prepares its graduates for a variety of careers in the information field, as well as for graduate study.

-First-year students and sophomores in the UNC General College who plan to apply for the BSIS should complete the following requirements prior to admission into the major:
+First-year students and sophomores in the UNC General College who plan to apply for the BSIS must complete the following requirements prior to admission into the major:

 - INLS 161, Information Tools